 O&O Defrag uses 100% Microsoft Windows API’s to move and rearrange data and files.
 Thus performing defragmentation processes with the software is as safe as running the Windows system itself and for example moving a file with the Windows explorer.

-10. For whom is O&O Defrag Professional Edition intended for?
+10. For whom is O&O Defrag Professional Edition intended?

 O&O Defrag Professional Edition is intended to be used by home and home office users.
 It may also be used to optimize corporate workstation directly or managed via the enterprise network using the Server Edition.

-11. For whom is O&O Defrag Server Edition intended for?
+11. For whom is O&O Defrag Server Edition intended?

 O&O Defrag Server Edition is certified defragmentation for Windows Server for corporate customers.
 It includes an interface for network management through the O&O EMC, which allows for the distribution and administration of the O&O Defrag software across an entire enterprise network.

 12. Why use O&O Defrag instead of a competitive product?

 Our world-wide success in the field of defragmentation is based on our dedication to the enterprise user as well as the home/home office users, offering features of highest quality and grade of innovation with a focus on 100% technological reliability.